mzazon/awesome-cloud-projects/aws/connecting-multi-region-networks/connecting-multi-region-networks.md

 ## Discussion

 This multi-region Transit Gateway architecture provides a robust foundation for enterprise-scale networking across AWS regions.
 The hub-and-spoke model significantly reduces the complexity compared to traditional VPC peering mesh architectures, where the number of peering connections grows exponentially with each additional VPC.
 Transit Gateway centralizes routing decisions and provides a single point of control for network policies, making it easier to manage security rules and traffic flow patterns.
+The architecture follows AWS Well-Architected Framework principles for operational excellence and performance efficiency.

 The cross-region peering capability is particularly valuable for organizations with disaster recovery requirements or global applications that need low-latency access to resources in multiple regions.
-The encrypted connections between regions ensure that data in transit is protected, while the ability to create custom route tables allows for sophisticated traffic engineering and segmentation strategies.
+The encrypted connections between regions ensure that data in transit is protected using AES-256 encryption, while the ability to create custom route tables allows for sophisticated traffic engineering and segmentation strategies.
 Organizations can implement different routing policies for different types of traffic, such as separating production and development workloads or implementing specific compliance requirements.

 From a cost perspective, Transit Gateway operates on a pay-per-use model with charges for attachments, data processing, and cross-region data transfer.
 While this can be more expensive than VPC peering for simple scenarios, the operational benefits and reduced management overhead often justify the additional cost for complex multi-region architectures.
 The centralized monitoring capabilities through CloudWatch provide visibility into network performance and help identify potential issues before they impact applications.
+For detailed pricing information, see the [AWS Transit Gateway pricing page](https://aws.amazon.com/transit-gateway/pricing/).

 For implementation best practices, consider using unique ASN (Autonomous System Number) values for each Transit Gateway to enable future BGP-based routing enhancements.
 The architecture also supports advanced features like multicast domains for specialized applications and Connect attachments for integration with third-party network appliances.
 Regular monitoring of route table propagation and attachment states helps ensure optimal performance and quick identification of connectivity issues.
+For comprehensive guidance, refer to the [AWS Transit Gateway design best practices documentation](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-best-design-practices.html).

+> **Note**: This configuration follows AWS Well-Architected Framework principles for networking and connectivity.
+See the [AWS Well-Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/) for additional guidance on designing robust, secure, and efficient cloud architectures.

 ## Challenge